Site Settings – Members

 Email Engagement

-This section gives you an overall insight of your email campaigns during a specific period with five unique metrics including:
+This section gives you an overall insight into your email campaigns during a specific period with five unique metrics including:

-- Bounce Rate: Represents the amount of email bounces divided by all delivered emails.
+• Bounce Rate: Represents the number of email bounces divided by all delivered emails.

 Note: No charts are available for the Unsubscribe Rate and Total Sends metrics.